 - Optional – open kelp capsules and empty contents into bowl.
 Whisk the until smooth.

 - Pour mixture into container.
 Let sit for 3 hours or overnight until set.

 - Usage: Apply a small amount to a dog-friendly toothbrush or cloth and clean your dog’s teeth.
 Re-apply 1-2 times as needed during brushing, using tiny amounts.
 You should not exceed more than 1/8 tsp per brushing.
 A little goes a very long way!

 - Storage: Store at room temperature.
 Separation may occur in warm months, simply mix before use.

 - Kelp: Kelp is not necessary, but adds extra dog-friendly flavor and cleaning power to the toothpaste.
 Contact me if you have questions about sourcing.

 Are Dental Cleanings At the Vet Necessary?

-Broken Teeth – Silent Pain: If your dog has chipped or broken teeth, you should have a trusted vet take a look.
-Some breaks do not cause problems, while others can be painful and concerning for your dog’s long-term health.
-Dogs don’t always show pain, and even delicate dogs can seem normal with dental pain.
-Read the stories of Miles’ broken teeth.
-Shortly after Miles’ two dental surgeries relating to slab fractures, he experienced a third slab fracture.
-While the first two were deemed urgent, the third was ruled unimportant by both our trusted veterinarian and the local veterinary dental specialist.
-If you can find trusted professionals before concerns arise, you won’t be afraid to ask for an experienced opinion (and possibly put off your dog’s well-being) later on.
+Broken Teeth – Silent Pain: If your dog has chipped or broken teeth, you should have a trusted veterinarian take a look.
+Don’t panic right away, sometimes, the breaks do not require surgery.
+If they do require surgery, then the need is inevitable.
+Certain types of breaks can be extremely painful and concerning for your dog’s overall health.
+Dogs don’t always show dental pain in obvious ways.
+Read the stories of Miles’ broken teeth (click for article).
+Shortly after Miles’ first two critical dental surgeries, he experienced an unlucky third slab fracture.
+While the first two were deemed urgent, the third was ruled unimportant by our trusted veterinarian and the local veterinary dental specialist.
+Several years later, the tooth remains healthy!
+The bottom line is, don’t be afraid to have a professional check.
+Either way, you will have peace of mind about your dog’s physical and mental well-being.